 Manora Auersperg’s ‘Abendmahl’ (2011) is a performance where the centrepiece is a wearable tablecloth for multiple participants.
 Throughout the dinner and conversations about creative practice and culture, the fabric is stained, tracing the interactions between the diners.
 After the dinner, Auersperg embroiders the stains, fixing the performative process in time and highlighting the interplay of structures and accidents.
 She is the author of the performance and the artisan embroiderer, but the motifs are co-authored by the participants who make the performance possible.
 The resulting piece is a memento, a souvenir of an interaction that could be staged but not authored, with the public act of embroidering extending the experience and associated conversations in time, ending with a moment of quiet reminiscence and reflection.

 Kids in Fashion was a performance event at the Melbourne Fringe Festival that re-imagined the creative process of fashion.
 Instead of an experienced creative director or designer guiding what the resulting clothes would look like, children were invited to draw and communicate their designs.
 Those were then executed by local adult practitioners (RMIT Fashion students), at once reversing power relations commonly at play in the industry and benefitting from the synergy of unbridled creativity of the designers and the expertise of the makers.
 Such public design experiments demystify the processes behind fashion and put an emphasis on the team nurturing each other’s talents.
 Instead of reproducing the idea of an isolated genius designer with invisible makers, Kids in Fashion created a low-treshold collaborative environment to experiment with fashion.
-In addition to playfully engaging the public, such formats could also generate furtherinterest in how clothes are actually made, who makes them and how.
+In addition to playfully engaging the public, such formats could also generate further interest in how clothes are actually made and by whom.
 This was also explored during the presentation of resulting pieces, where involved children asked members of the audience about the clothes they were wearing and thus incorporating them in the show.
 As reported by Carissa Lee, the event raised consciousness of fashion as a communicative medium among participants.
 Designers, models, makers, the audience as well as the DJ all became part of the show for a celebratory presentation beyond fixed roles.

 Initiated by designer-researchers Hanka van der Voet and Femke de Vries with ArtEZ’ MA Fashion Strategy course, V*GUE is a magazine reader that examines, dissects and reconfigures a specific issue of VOGUE.
 Through a collaborative process, V*GUE examines the language of fashion, the role of the reader and consumer of the magazine itself, but also potentially its featured clothes.
 Through a critical engagement with the magazine, its structure and contents, the format provides a discussion space and re-imagines the relationships between brands, media and the public.
 The slow and active reading reveals mechanisms of seduction and repetition, the gaps between intended and actual audience as well as the aspirations a reader may have and why.
 Dissecting and reconstructing gives the reader agency and opens up a space for discussion about readers’ expectations of magazines and the consumer choices that are made.
 It envisions an exchange between magazine readers as a group of educated cultural critics rather than a consumers’ union.
 The format is a way of learning about fashion that appears below the surface and raising awareness of the true ‘dress codes’ and seductive power of language.